Try these ten things you can do help boost your mental health, according to expert psychiatrists and psychologists in the UAE.

 There are plenty of ways you can keep yourself mentally healthy.
 Expert psychologists and psychiatrists at Mediclinic Parkview Hospital break down the best ways to balance or rebalance yourself.

-Here are 10 tips for building good mental health.
+Here are 10 tips for building good mental health while in Dubai, according to experts at Mediclinic Parkview Hospital.

 1. Keep a positive attitude with or without professional psychological counselling